murar8/serde_nested_with/README.md

 -   Only one of the fields can be substituted in case multiple generics are present.

--   Currently only one attribute between `with`, `serialize_with` and `deserialize_with` is allowed per field.
-This can be easily extended in the future if needed.

 ## Release process

 When a [SemVer](https://semver.org/) compatible git tag is pushed to the repo a new version of the package will be published to [crates.io](https://crates.io/crates/serde_nested_with).